theamazing-grace/LITA-training-project-/README.md

 ### Data Analysis
 - - -
-This is where we include some basic lines of code or queries or even
+This includes some basic lines of code or queries worked with

 ```SQL
 SELECT *FROM [dbo].[SALES DATA]